karma-runner/karma/docs/intro/05-troubleshooting.md

 ### The browser just does not start.
 What's going on?
 It's more likely Karma can't find the location of the browser binary (the execution file).
-You can fix this by setting the appropriate environment variable with the correct path (Google Chrome for instance uses the `CHROME_BIN` environment variable).
+You can fix this by setting the appropriate environment variable with the correct path (Google Chrome, for instance, uses the `CHROME_BIN` environment variable).
 Check out [browsers] for more information.

-### I'm getting a weird error from the browser, how can I debug it ?
+### I'm getting a weird error from the browser, how can I debug it?
 Go to the captured browser and click the "DEBUG" button (or open `http://localhost:9876/debug.html`) and use the web inspector to see what's going on.
 (You may need to refresh the debug.html page for it to kick in once the web inspector is open.)